Nuclei-Software/NMSIS/NMSIS/ideprojects/iar/README.md

 > This NMSIS IAR prebuilt projects maybe out of date, you may need to add NMSIS DSP and NN source code into IAR projects
 > by yourself.

-In this folder, we provided a prebuilt IAR workspace(for IAR RISC-V version 3.30.1) to build NMSIS DSP/NN libraries, and NN Reference library for testing NN.
+In this folder, we provided a prebuilt IAR workspace(for IAR RISC-V version 3.30.1) to build NMSIS DSP/NN libraries.

 > You can refer to these demo projects to build your own iar projects.